-Michael C. Bonello Sophoklis Argyrou (1) Graham A. Fairclough Kimon Palamidis Joseph Said Christos J. Stylianides Michael Zammit (1) Resigned 9 May 2014
+Michael C. Bonello Graham A. Fairclough Kimon Palamidis Joseph Said Christos J. Stylianides Michael Zammit

 All of the Board Members are non-executive Directors who are not engaged in the daily management of the Bank, with the exception of Joseph Said who is also Chief Executive Officer of the Bank.
-Furthermore, the Board considers Michael C. Bonello, Michael Zammit and Graham A. Fairclough as independent Directors.
+Furthermore, the Board considers Michael C. Bonello, Michael Zammit, Christos J. Stylianides and Kimon Palamidis as independent Directors.
 Mr. Zammit is still considered to be independent despite the fact that he has served on the Board for more than twelve consecutive years.
-In determining the independence of its Members, the Board has taken into consideration the relevant Principles as well as what are generally considered sound, acceptable standards.
+In determining the independence of its members, the Board has taken into consideration the relevant criteria and Principles as well as what are generally considered sound, acceptable standards.
 All non-executive Directors have declared in writing to the Board that they undertake: